robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

         return peaks

+# Security Considerations

+TODO Security

+# IANA Considerations

+Editors note: Hash agility is desired.
+We can start with SHA-256.
+Two of the referenced implementations use BLAKE2b-256, We would like to add support for SHA3-256, SHA3-512, and possibly Keccak and Pedersen.

+## Additions to Existing Registries

+Editors note: we will require an addition to the CoMETER spec once it is accepted.

+## New Registries

+--- back

 # Supplemental, commonly useful, supporting algorithms

 ## leaf_count

-`leaf_count(i)` Returns a mask with a bit set for each peak, interpreted as an integer this is also the count of leaves in `MMR(i+1)`
+`leaf_count(i)` Returns a the count of leaves in `MMR(i+1)`

-The bits of the count also form a mask, where a single bit is set for each "peak" present in the accumulator.
+The bits of the count also form a mask, where a single bit is set for each peak present in the accumulator.
 The bit position is the height of the binary tree committing the elements to the corresponding accumulator entry.

-The (sparse) accumulator entry is also derived from the height as accummulator[len(accumulator) - bitpos]
+The (sparse) accumulator entry is also derived from the height as `accummulator[len(accumulator) - bitpos]`

 Where accumulator is the list of accumulator peak indices in descending order of height and bitpos is any bit set in the leaf count.

-The pseudo code describing the algorithm relies on the bit primitive [bit_length](#bitlength)
+Given:

+- `i` the index of any mmr node.

+And the methods:

+- [bit_length](#bitlength) which returns the number of bits required to represent the argument.

+We define `leaf_count` as:

     def leaf_count(i):

         s = i + 1

-        # Establish the largest relevant complete tree as our starting point.
+        # Establish the largest relevant complete tree as our starting point
         peaksize = (1 << bit_length(s)) - 1
         peakmap = 0
         while peaksize > 0:
             peakmap <<= 1

-            # At each round we halve peak size, if doing so causes our current
+            # At each round we halve peak size, if doing so causes our
-            # value for s to excede the remaining peak size, we need the peak in
+            # current value for s to excede the remaining peak size, we need
-            # the accumulator.
+            # the peak in the accumulator.
             if s >= peaksize:
                 s -= peaksize
                 peakmap |= 1